swiss-art-research-net/docs.swissartresearch/docs/et/event.md

 ### Names and Classifications

 The attribution of names and types to events, as with other entities, is a basic human activity.
 A chief factor in disambiguating events lies in understanding the various names and identifiers that have been given to them at different moments in their individual histories.
 Historical events often receive different names according to the groups naming it, as well as receiving different kinds of names according to contexts (such as abbreviations and so on).
-Likewise, additional classifiers of the event, such as how it is has been formally categorized, give important distinguishing characteristics.
+Likewise, additional classifiers of the event, such as how it has been formally categorized, give important distinguishing characteristics.

 <table>
   <tr>